-On April 25th, 2002, after 38 years of smoking cigarettes, I finally laid them down and walked away.
+On April 25th, 2002, after 38 years of smoking cigarettes, I finally laid them down, turned and walked away.
 I had quit hundreds of times.
-Finally, I was inspired by a letter from my step daughter, and I made a firm decision--a commitment--to stop.
+Finally, I was inspired by a letter from my stepdaughter, and I made a firm decision--a commitment--to stop.
 That decision was a little over 13 years ago.
-I'm very grateful for that inspiration that was the tipping point, otherwise, I'd still be quitting.
+I'm very grateful for that inspiration that was the tipping point, otherwise, I'd still be quitting again and again.

 I was always "shoulding" myself, thinking I'm supposed to stop, that the world was conspiring for me to stop.
 The contrast was building, and then I became inspired.
 Now it could have come from another way. . .

 "It's not necessary for you to exacerbate your contrast with struggle in order to get it into a higher place.
 It is not necessary to suffer in order to give birth to desire.
 But when you have suffered and you have given birth to desire, so what?
 You've got a desire.
 Turn your attention to the desire.
 Think about where you're going and never mind where you've been.
 Don't spend any more time justifying any of that stuff."

 I might call that feeling bad and until you decide to feel good.
 Jim Rohn used to call that the day your life turns around.
 He says that disgust is a place many need to get to in order to be inspired and change.
 "I've had it!
 I'm not doing this anymore!"
 Sick and tired and sick and tired of being sick and tired.
 I'm sure you know what he means.

 It's all good.
 Whatever you might want to change in your life from stopping something to starting something, there are lots of ways to get there.
 The struggle is not required, but it might be the way through to inspiration for many.